 3. Arm & Hammer Advance White Extreme Whitening Toothpaste

-This toothpaste, which contains both peroxide and baking soda, claims to lift stains, brighten teeth, and help you keep a brighter smile.
+This toothpaste, containing peroxide and baking soda, claims to lift stains, brighten teeth, and help you keep a brighter smile.

 It’s fluoridated to prevent cavities, has a strong minty scent, and won’t break the bank at $6 for a pair pack.